Single Tooth Replcement – Mt. Pleasant, SC

 The first step of the implant tooth replacement process is the surgical implantation of your dental implant post.
 We’ll numb the area around your missing tooth.
 Then, a small incision is made in the gum tissue.
 The dental implant is positioned into the jawbone.
 Once in place, the implant post fuses with the bone and gum tissue over the course of several months, recreating your lost tooth from the roots up.

 Dental Crown Placement

-When the implant has fused with the jawbone, you’ll return to our office, so we can place the abutment and design your dental crown.
-Our dental lab will craft the crown, and when we receive the restoration, you’ll return to the office.
-We’ll attach your crown to the implant, and you’ll leave our office with a flawlessly functioning smile.
+When the implant has fused with the jawbone, you’ll return to our dental office, so we can place the abutment and design your dental crown.
+Our dental lab will craft the crown, and when we receive the restoration, you’ll return to the dental office.
+We’ll attach your crown to the implant, and you’ll leave our dental office with a flawlessly functioning smile.

 Caring for Your Smile

 Your implant supported replacement tooth will look, feel, and function just like a healthy, natural tooth, and you can clean it like one too.
-Brush teeth two minutes at a time twice a day, floss daily, and visit our office every six months for checkups.
+Brush teeth two minutes at a time twice a day, floss daily, and visit our dental office every six months for checkups.
 You may want to use a softer toothbrush or less abrasive toothpaste to avoid excessive wear to your crown.